Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Testing the Limits: Point Functions

-To study this boundary case, we exhaustively evaluated all 8-bit point functions and compared them against circuits with a similar $\#Gates/\#Out$ ratio.
-The left side of Figure~\ref{fig:pointfunctions} shows that point functions can require more discriminating inputs than other circuits of comparable structural complexity, consistent with the oracle-query difficulty discussed above.
-In contrast, the right side of the figure shows that the total recovery time for point functions is often smaller, due to their concise circuit structure.
+To study this boundary case, we exhaustively evaluated all 8-bit point functions and compared them with circuits having a similar $\#\text{Gates}/\#\text{Out}$ ratio.
+Fig.~\ref{fig:pointfunctions}(a) shows that point functions may require more discriminating inputs than other circuits of comparable structural complexity, Fig.~\ref{fig:pointfunctions}(b) shows that recovery time is often smaller for point functions due to their concise circuit structure.
+For each target function, we measured the number of oracle queries required for exact recovery under the given topology.
+The required number of queries ranged from 29 to 252, with an average of 136.56 and a median of 131.
+Relative to the full input space of size \(256\), this corresponds to an average reduction of about 46.7\% in the number of required oracle queries.
+These results indicate that, although topology knowledge does not improve the worst-case query complexity of point-function recovery, it can reduce query cost in typical cases by eliminating structurally inconsistent candidates. }